markdrehmann/bowtracker/README.md

 Bow Tracker!

-This app is for string players so they can track their own bows, see other bows, and learn more about the bow makers.
+This app is for string players, or instrument shops for tracking their bows, seeing other bows, and learning more about bow makers.

 Usage